Career Quiz and Most Suitable Personality.

-Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure” Answer “Okay” if you tell yourself “Umm… I think I will be okay with that” Answer “Like” if you tell yourself “Yes, I’m interested”
+Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Ready?
 Let’s start

-You’re interested in the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.|
+|You are interested in the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.|

-You’re interested in customer and personal service like customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.|
+|You are interested in principles and processes for providing customer and personal services.
+This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.|

 |Examine claims forms and other records to determine insurance coverage.|

 |You like following set procedures and routines.|

 |You like working with data and details more than with ideas.|

 |You like starting up and carrying out projects.|

 |You like leading people and making many decisions.
 You don’t mind risk taking and dealing with business.|

 |You like work that includes practical, hands-on problems and solutions.|

 |You like working with plants, animals, and real-world materials like wood, tools, and machinery.|

 Now count how many points you have.

 After you’re done counting your points.
 Click below to view your results.